Luxembourg Process Service

 Method of Service

-Subject to subparagraph (b) the document may be served by delivery to an addressee who accepts it voluntarily.
-If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Luxembourg.
+Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
+Suppose the document is to be served under the Central Authority.
+In that case, the document must be written in, or translated into, the official language or one of the official languages of Luxembourg.

 Click here to consult all the declarations made by Luxembourg under the Service Convention.